All Episodes

 But if you go to CNN and their latest poll coming out of New Hampshire, you find Trump leading big, Rubio in second place, Bush and Christie in deep, deep, deep doo-doo.

-But then another poll has Trump winning, and then a toss-up after that.
+But then another poll has Trump winning, and then a toss-up after that, nobody knows between Rubio and Bush.

-Not sure, haven't examined uh all of them.
+Not sure, haven't examined all of them.

-But my my point is you we would never be having this conversation about Ted Cruz.
+I don't need to keep pounding this, but my point is, we would never be having this conversation about Ted Cruz.

 Ted Cruz would never make news by renouncing his core beliefs.

-He would just never do, it would never happen.
+He would just never do it.

-The guy is hoarse, he can barely talk.
+The guy is hoarse.

 The only time he came alive was when Chelsea started talking about it, and that wasn't very much.